 In this chapter

-Click Desktop in the dialog that opens.
+Click pause/continue in the recorder

-Recording the test
+Record the test

 Click the Enter your name text field, enter Harry, and click Submit.

 We can see that Harry has appeared in the welcome message.
 Now we’ll add a validation so that Ranorex Studio verifies this during testing.